 - Assess respiratory status (rate, breath sounds, degree of dyspnea, pulse) before administration and at peak of medication.
 Consult health care professional about alternative medication if severe bronchospasm is present; onset of action is too slow for patients in acute distress.
 If paradoxical bronchospasm (wheezing) occurs, withhold medication and notify health care professional immediately.

 - Monitor for signs and symptoms of allergic reactions (difficulties in breathing or swallowing, swelling of tongue, lips and face, urticaria, skin rash).
 Discontinue therapy if symptoms occur.

 - Inhaln Prior to first use, prime the inhaler by actuating toward ground until aerosol cloud is visible, then repeat procedure 3 more times.
 If not used for 3 days, actuate inhaler once to prepare for use.
 Striverdi Respimat has a slow-moving mist to assist with inhalation.
 Use once (2 puffs), at the same time daily.

 - A rescue inhaler of short-acting beta2 -agonists should always be available to treat sudden bronchospasm.

 - Instruct patient in the correct use of Striverdi Respimat.
 Take missed doses as soon as remembered.
 Do not take more than 1 dose (2 puffs) in 24 hr.
 Advise patient not to discontinue without consulting health care professional; symptoms may recur.

-- Inform patient that olodaterol is a long-acting bronchodilator and should not be used for treating sudden breathing problems.
+- Inform patient that olodaterol is a long-acting bronchodilator and should not be used for treating sudden breathing problems of COPD or asthma.

 - Instruct patient to notify health care professional of all Rx or OTC medications, vitamins, or herbal products being taken and to avoid concurrent use of Rx, OTC, and herbal products without consulting health care professional.